roj4s/build_python_package/README.md

  - Build your package `python setup.py bdist_wheel`.
 It will create a `dist` folder with your built package.
  - Create a `~/.pypirc` file with your pypi repo data (use the one provided in this repos as template)
  - Upload your package with `python -m twine upload dist/*`
+ - Test if all went well `pip install yourpackage`